Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 Are plans to expand wastewater service to East Collingwood in postal code L9Y0X...

-Otonut asked over 2 years ago
+Otonut asked about 3 years ago

 At this time, there is no plan to extend sanitary services to the east side of Collingwood.
 This was reviewed in the Master Servicing Plan (2020) which considered options and cost.
 Due to the flat topography and bedrock geology, sanitary servicing will be costly, so it is something the municipality needs to consider and plan with the benefitting residents.